MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cost-accounting/cost-controlling-mobile-workspace.md

 ## Download and install the mobile app
-Download and install the Finance and Operations (Dynamics 365) mobile app:
+Download and install the finance and operations (Dynamics 365) mobile app:

 -   [For Android phones](https://go.microsoft.com/fwlink/?linkid=850662)
 -   [For iPhones](https://go.microsoft.com/fwlink/?linkid=850663)